dimmitt/introduce_users_to_cool_git/Readme.md

 <br>`git log --patch;` - will show the log along with all the changes each commit contributed.
 <pre>       hit spacebar to quickly move through --patch  output.</pre>

+### lets talk about remote:
+local are the branches on your computer. remote means off your computer on the internet.

+when you clone down a project the project automatically remembers the url and assigns it a nickname remote "origin"

+if you initialize a project you must add the remote yourself:
+<br>`git remote add cheese https://github.com/MichaelDimmitt/introduce_users_to_cool_git.git`

+you can check what remotes you have for your project by the command:
+<br>`git remote -v`

+you can give a remote any nickname you want.
+In this case we made it cheese.
+<br>we use remote to push the code. they default to origin or the only remote availiable.
+<br>this is why `git push` works.
+<br>however the actual command when you type git push and are on master branch is...
+`git push origin master;`

+sometimes when you push you will see it prompting you --upstream.
+<br>this means that the remote does not currently have that branch and you are adding it.

 #### notes on branches:
 by default when a repository is initialized it is on master
 <br>People who want the stable version of your project